Invoice factoring - or invoice financing - involves a third-party factor buying a company’s unpaid invoices to help it free up cash.

-Stenn then pays the remaining 10% ($100 000 (USD)) to ABC Supplier, minus a small, pre-agreed fee.
+Stenn then pays the remaining 10% ($100 000 (USD)) to Supplier Ltd, minus a service fee.

 For more information on invoice financing and how it works, check out our walkthrough video:

-For example, if a factoring company charged a 1% fee for an invoice sum of $100 000 (USD) they would take $1 000 (USD) from the final invoice amount.
+For example, if a factoring company charged a 1% fee for an invoice sum of $100 000 (USD), it would take $1 000 (USD) from the final invoice amount.

 For invoice factoring fee estimates with Stenn, check out our ‘cost-efficiency calculator’.

 Invoice factoring is not like a bank loan because Suppliers are receiving only the money that is already owed to them by their Buyers.
 They receive most of the money as an advance when goods are shipped, and the balance later.

 An invoice factoring company provides instant cash to small businesses that need to cover short-term business expenses and can’t wait for invoices to be settled.
 Many Exporters offer deferred payment terms to attract larger international Buyers, so invoice factoring can provide Exporters with access to cash that would otherwise be tied up for months in unpaid invoices.

 Applying for invoice factoring can be more convenient and time-efficient than applying for a bank loan.
 Banks are often unwilling to assume the risk of lending to small businesses engaged in international trade.
 SME Exporters are more likely to be approved for invoice financing than for a bank loan, particularly if they are new firms or have patchy credit histories.

 If you’re looking for a factoring company to finance your invoices, it’s important to ensure it is the right company for your firm.
 Consider the following when reviewing firms:

 Using the above criteria will ensure that you find an invoice factoring provider that’s right for you.